June 25, 2024

 What about housing affordability?
 There are three pieces to this equation.
-First, as noted above, home prices should be relatively unchanged in the months ahead.
+First, as noted above, home prices should continue to rise but at a slower rate in the second half of the year.

-We expect 2.2%GDP growth in both the first and second quarters.
+We expect 2.8% GDP growth in the second quarter followed by 1.5-2.0% in the second half of the year.
 The ratio of consumer debt to income remains very low.
-The economy keeps cranking out jobs and wages keep rising which should boost consumer income and spending.
-Mortgage rates have fallen somewhat and likely to fall further in the months ahead.
+The economy keeps cranking out jobs and wages keep rising slowly which should boost consumer income and spending.
+Mortgage rates are likely to fall somewhat in the months ahead.
 The stock market is at a record high level.
-Consumer sentiment has climbed in the past several months.
-The Fed will initiate an easing cycle later this year, probably some time in the summer.
+The Fed will initiate an easing cycle later this year, probably close to yearend.

 Stephen Slifer